Engagement Foundation Review

 Pain Point Taxonomy

 9 pain points: 5 high, 4 medium severity.
-Buyer language here is how queries will be phrased — if the words don't match how your buyers actually talk, the queries won't match real search intent.
+Buyer language from these pain points is how the audit phrases problem-aware queries — the words real buyers use when searching for solutions.

 "Our faculty spend weeks just figuring out how to set up a course in the new LMS — we need something that doesn't require a PhD in instructional technology"

-Personas: Director of Online Learning, LMS Administrator, Provost
+Personas: Dir. of Online Learning, LMS Administrator, Provost

 "Students complain the mobile app is clunky and half the features don't work — they can't even submit assignments reliably from their phones"

-Personas: Director of Online Learning, Provost, LMS Administrator
+Personas: Dir. of Online Learning, Provost, LMS Administrator

 "The LMS crashes every finals week when 20,000 students are submitting at once — we can't have an unreliable platform during the most critical times"